cm3155/Capstone_MCG/README.md

 # Analyzing AI Capabilities of Large Financial Service Organizations

+## Organization

+* All_Data: Contains all raw text data, grouped by source.
+* All_Data_Processed: Contains cleaned and processed text data, grouped by bank.
+* Analysis: Contains scripts relating to the analysis portion of the project, including clustering, calibration, visualization, and quantitative ranking.
+* Reference_Code: Contains scripts from last semester's project, which were used as a starting point .
+* Scoring: Contains scripts and csvs relating to DATA framework scoring, including final DATA scores.
+* Text Processing Scripts: Contains scripts that were used to manipulate, engineer, and clean raw text data.

 ## Description

 With the development of new Artificial Intelligence technologies and the growth of fintech competition,